thdotnet/azure-docs.pt-br/articles/backup/backup-client-automation.md

 State           : New
 PolicyState     : Valid
 ```
-## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Fazer backup de estado do sistema do Windows Server no agente do MABS
+## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Fazer backup do estado do sistema do Windows Server no agente do MABS

-Esta seção aborda o comando do PowerShell para configurar o estado do sistema de agente do MABS
+Esta seção aborda o comando do PowerShell para configurar o estado do sistema no agente do MABS

 ### <a name="schedule"></a>Agenda
 ```powershell